OmarEmarah/Creating-Virtual-Machine-on-Azure/README.md

 -<img src=https://i.imgur.com/rEqOMzN.jpg/>
 # Creation of a Virtual Machine on Microsoft Azure
-In this tutorial we will create a virtual machine on Microsoft Azure.<br />
+In this walkthrough we will create a Windows 10 Pro virtual machine on Microsoft Azure.<br />

 <h2>Environments and Technologies Used</h2>